-While most leaders understand and agree that employee engagement is desirable, not many have a strategic approach to maximising it.
-Many studies on the topic report the number of disengaged employees range from 50-87%.
+While most leaders agree that employee engagement is desirable, not many have a strategic approach to maximising it.
+Many studies on the topic report the number of disengaged employees ranges from 50% to 87%.
 If even half of your workforce is disengaged, you have an opportunity to become more productive, profitable, safer and innovative with greater market presence.
-This is not to mention the reduction in costs due to decreasing employee turnover, absenteeism, recruitment, shrinkage, defects and customer attrition.
-There is certainly a business case for increasing employee engagement.
+These benefits are in addition to savings due to decreasing employee turnover, absenteeism, recruitment, shrinkage, defects and customer attrition.
+There is undeniably a strong business case for increasing employee engagement.

 In fact, recognition accounts for 56% of the variance in an employee's engagement level.
-Four in five Australians (85%) report that they could be more productive, and they identified the main obstacles as staff engagement, wellbeing, motivation, reward and recognition1.
+Four in five Australians (85%) report that they could be more productive, and they identified the main obstacles as staff engagement, wellbeing, motivation, reward and recognition.
 Recognition and engagement go hand-in-hand.
-Why not take advantage of a recognition programme to realise the benefits of increased employee engagement?
+Why not take advantage of a recognition program to realise the benefits of increased employee engagement?

-BIW uses the science of behavioural economics to design motivating programmes to emotionally engage your staff, drive long-term focus, promote goal-setting and align their activities with your business objectives.
-For more information please visit our research section for case studies, blogs and white papers.
+BIW uses the science of behavioural economics to design motivating programs to emotionally engage your staff, drive longterm focus, promote goal setting and align their activities with your business objectives.